BerWang/web/02 Agile Planning.md

     5. XCUnit for Swift

 Before next week you need to make sure the team have all the required skills and have hacked together some code to prove that everything is solveable.

-## Documentation

-The output for this week is a User Story Map showing:

-1. The user stories written in the correct format demonstrating the INVEST principles.
-2. The user stories aligned by flow and criticality
-3. A clear indication of the MVP